zainozzaini/react-native-android-image-cropper/README.md

 allowCounterRotation (boolean)|false|Allow counter-clockwise rotation during cropping.<br> Note: if rotation is disabled this option has no effect.<br>
-allowFlipping (boolean) |false|Allow flipping during cropping aspectRatio (array [int,int])|[1,1]|X,Y value of the aspect ratio.<br>* Also sets fixes aspect ratio to TRUE. transferFileToExternalDir (boolean)| false|Transfer cropped image from cache to external dir and will delete the original cropped file in cache folder. externalDirectoryName (String)|CropImage|Name of folder if transferFileToExternalDir is true autoZoomEnabled (boolean)|true|Auto-zoom functionality is enabled maxZoom (int)|4|The max zoom allowed during cropping
+allowFlipping (boolean) |false|Allow flipping during cropping aspectRatio (array [int,int])|[1,1]|X,Y value of the aspect ratio.<br>* Also sets fixes aspect ratio to TRUE. transferFileToExternalDir (boolean)| false|Move cropped image from cache directory to external directory.
+Otherwise the image will stored in app cache folder. externalDirectoryName (String)|CropImage|Name of folder if transferFileToExternalDir is true autoZoomEnabled (boolean)|true|Auto-zoom functionality is enabled maxZoom (int)|4|The max zoom allowed during cropping